Cbhihe/Doc_python-virtual-environments-quickstart/README.md

 ## Tutorial: Python Virtual Environments
-#### - QuickStarti in the form of a gentle introduction for Linux users and a few others
+#### - QuickStart in the form of a gentle introduction for Linux users and a few others

 Last update: Oct.
 2021<BR>
 Copyright (c) 2019, 2020, 2021 Cedric Bhihe<BR>